Substra/substra-documentation/docs/source/how-to/deploying-substra/upgrade-notes.rst

   * Have access to the clusters
   * Downtime is acceptable

-It must be repeated on each Substra node and orchestrator.

   .. warning::

     Before going further, make sure no operations are in progress and cordon the node.